About Us

 What we see in our societies to a large extent today, is a deep polarization dividing society into two separate camps, pro-Western and anti-Western.
 Both of these camps have their own truth(s) and narrative(s) about the world.
 However, emotions often overshadow rational discourse, leaving people unable to reason effectively in their arguments.
 Our mission is to bridge this gap by bringing academic knowledge closer to the public and empowering those with genuine goodwill toward our region to strengthen their arguments with reasoned and informed perspectives.

-By discussing contentious topics in an easily understandable, yet academic way, we intend to bring academic knowledge into the mainstream by actively addressing and informing the public about the shortcomings Eastern Europe is facing. by regularly publishing articles and commentaries, engaging in debates with experts, creating policy recommendations, and engaging in analytical work.
-We believe that our academic background and young enthusiasm can bring new and original perspectives that would help overcome the differences between Eastern and Western Europe, as well as intergenerational differences.
+By discussing contentious topics in an easily understandable, yet academic way, we intend to bring academic knowledge into the mainstream by actively addressing and informing the public about the shortcomings our societies are facing.
+By regularly publishing articles and commentaries, engaging in debates with experts, creating policy recommendations, and engaging in analytical work.
+We believe that our academic background and young enthusiasm can bring new and original perspectives that would help overcome the differences between East and West, as well as intergenerational differences.

 Our values